wush978/Rcereal/README.md

 ## Installation

-### From CRAN

-The package has not been submitted to CRAN yet.

 ### From Github

 Please use the `devtools::install_github` to install the latest version of Rceral and use `Rcereal::update_version` to install the content of the header files of cereal.